masesgroup/JNet/src/documentation/articles/intro.md

+---
+title: Introduction to Java/JVM suite for .NET
+_description: Introduction to Java/JVM suite for .NET
+---

 # JNet: Java/JVM suite for .NET

 JNet is a comprehensive suite of libraries and tools to use Java/JVM APIs (Java, Scala, Kotlin, ...) and .NET side-by-side.